 Clients also turn to Melissa for counseling on harassment claims, the accommodation of employee disabilities, employee disciplinary issues, and termination decisions.
 She leads internal investigations into harassment and discrimination claims, and provides harassment and diversity training.

 Melissa also routinely counsels employers with operations in Puerto Rico and represents employers in federal litigation and administrative matters in Puerto Rico.

+Melissa has served as a faculty member at the Fordham Law School Summer Institute teaching an Employment Law course.
 While in law school, Melissa externed with Judge Sonia Sotomayor at the US Court of Appeals for the Second Circuit.

 Columbia Law School, 2001, J.D.

 Yale University, 1998, B.A., magna cum laude, with honors